JustPlayerDE/justplayer-tpa/README.md

 Because of time I can only test it on the most recent version of minecraft paper.

+## Update Checker

+This plugin checks for updates on every startup, and if there is an update available it will send a message to the console.

+You can disable this in the config file if you don't want to be notified about updates.

+This will send a request to the modrinth api with the server software and minecraft version the server is running on. (e.g. paper 1.20.1)

 ## Commands

 - `/tpa <player>` - Sends a teleport request to the player. (`justplayer.tpa.request`)